NI-ING/Simple-AG/README.md

 this is for inderstand how  Genetic Algorithms work

-with  all components .
+with  all components :

-** crossover , mutation , fitness function  , selection  function **
+**crossover , mutation , fitness function  , selection  function , population**